+For example, if the inspection report closing a finding that has been held open for greater than 4 quarters is issued on July 1, 20XX, then the finding shall be closed on September 30, 20XX.

+Findings With Violations Receiving Enforcement Discretion.
+Certain findings that have associated violations receiving enforcement discretion have different evaluation criteria in the assessment process.
+Please refer to IMC 0305 for guidance on findings qualified for this condition.
+For those findings, entries will be made in RPS/PIM, with explanation of the discretion, so they would be assessed properly in accordance with IMC 0305.

+Notice of Enforcement Discretion (NOED).
+When a Notice of Enforcement Discretion (NOED) is granted, no violations/findings will be entered in RPS.
+Any findings/violations associated with follow up inspections on NOED will follow guidance in IMC 0612.
+Refer to IMC 0612 for use of URIs with NOED.

+Traditional Enforcement (TE) Violations.

+If a TE violation does not have an associated finding (e.g., no performance deficiency), choose “TE” as the “Type” code in RPS/IR.
+The “TE?” checkbox will automatically be checked, and the “Cornerstone,” “Significant Determination” and “Cross Cutting Areas” fields will be grayed out.
+Choose the applicable “TE Severity Level” from the drop down menu.

+If a TE violation has an associated finding, choose the proper “Type” code (NCV or VIO) and check the “TE?” checkbox.
+Enter the applicable “Cornerstone,” “Significant Determination,” and “Cross Cutting Areas” attribute to the finding, and choose the applicable “TE Severity Level” attributed to the violation.

+If a finding and a TE violation need to be tracked separately, cross reference both records in the text section.
+For example, if additional time is required to investigate the TE violation (i.e., willfulness):

+Create a record for the finding with “FIN” as the type code;

+Create another record with “URI” as the “Type” code and document the potential TE violation in the text.

+When the TE violation is finalized, change the “Type” code from “URI” to “VIO” or “NCV” and check “TE?” check box.

+If there is no TE violation after investigation, close out the URI.

+In both records (a) and (b), cross reference each other in the text field.

 Producing PIM Reports.

-RPS/IR Report 4, ROP PIM Report, may be used to a PIM report by site, docket, or region for a specified time period.
-By default, PIM reports are sorted by cornerstone and the time is from the day the report is requested; however users may select different sorting criteria and time frames.
+RPS/IR Report 4, “ROP PIM Report,” may be used to generate a PIM report by site, docket, or region for a specified time period.
+By default, PIM reports are sorted by cornerstone and the time period is a full year from the day the report is requested; however, users may select different sorting criteria and time frames.

-Non-ROP related PIM reports can be obtained using RPS/IR Report 3, Non-ROP PIM Report, for inspection findings for any site and time period prior to initial implementation of the ROP (before April 2000).
-Additionally, the RPS Dynamic provides numerous categorized reports.
+Non-ROP related PIM reports can be obtained using RPS/IR Report 3, “Non-ROP PIM Report,” for inspection findings for any site and time period prior to initial implementation of the ROP (before April 2000).
+Additionally, the RPS Dynamic Webpage provides numerous categorized reports.

-Plant Inspection Findings .
+Plant Inspection Findings Webpage.

-The Plant Inspection Findings displays summary findings .
+The Plant Inspection Findings Webpage displays the summary of inspection findings entered in the PIM.

-This includes all issues designated as VIO, FIN, AV a NRC identified and selfrevealing NCVFindings and PIs in the Security cornerstone will not be made public However, any historical data entered before the third quarter 2004 will still remain available on the .
-NRC employees may gain access to the current Security PIs and inspection findings ROP Digital City
+This Webpage includes all issues designated as “VIO,” “FIN,” “AV,” and NRC identified and self-revealing “NCV.”

+Findings and PIs in the Security cornerstone will not be made public.
+However, any historical data entered before the third quarter 2004 will still remain available on the Webpage.
+NRC employees may gain access to the current Security PIs and inspection findings through ROP Digital City at:

+http://nrr10.nrc.gov/rop-digital-city/index.html

 Sample PIM Entry/ Inspection Finding Display on Web.